retro1996/VistaThemePlasma/DOCUMENTATION.md

 Kinda.

 VistaThemePlasma should largely work on Wayland, save for some visual quirks that haven't been ironed out yet.
 There are certain issues that Wayland presents that makes development on it a bit cumbersome, as well as KWin lacking features that VTP relies on under X11.
-See [Wayland issues] (Coming soon) for specific details.
+See [Current Wayland issues](#wayland) for specific details.

 ### What about HiDPI?